The Bergenfield New Jersey Weather Center

 The big snow of 01.23.2016 and ice along the Hudson River near Piermont, N.Y.
 02.25.2015

-A COLD MONTH WITH A MAJOR SNOWSTORM ON THE 25TH
+A COLD MONTH WITH MAJOR SNOWSTORM ON THE 22nd and 23rd